 Physical dependence requiring GHB abuse rehab develops when the drug is taken on a regular basis, leading to great instances of repetitive GHB abuse in order to maintain the feeling of being high or to avoid the subsequent crash and potential withdrawal symptoms.
 Tolerance may develop within a matter of weeks on continuous use, and withdrawal occurs if use is stopped suddenly.
 Withdrawal effects from GHB are highly unpleasant, and tend to keep the user from being able to stop using the drug without the structured and supportive setting of an inpatient treatment center such as Journey Malibu’s GHB Abuse Rehab.
 Side effects can include insomnia, restlessness, anxiety, tremors, sweating, loss of appetite, tachycardia, chest pain, muscle and bone aches, sensitivity to sound and light, dysphoria, and mental dullness.
 Severe withdrawal from GHB may cause symptoms similar to acute withdrawal from alcohol or barbiturates, such as delirium, convulsions, and hallucinations.

 Sudden withdrawal from GHB can be life-threatening.
 This is why staff supervised detoxification (detox), like the type available at our JOURNEY MALIBU Drug and Alcohol Treatment Center, is recommended when “getting clean“ from GHB.
-GHB withdrawal is not widely discussed in medical textbooks, and many mental health professionals are not familiar with its unique withdrawal syndrome.
+GHB withdrawal is not widely discussed in pertains to psychiatric care textbooks, and many mental health professionals are not familiar with its unique withdrawal syndrome.
 However, the staff at JOURNEY MALIBU’s GHB Abuse Rehab are well-trained and aware that overdoses involving GHB can be difficult to treat.
 GHB causes rapid unconsciousness at doses over 3500mg.
 Doses over 7000mg can cause life-threatening respiratory depression.
 Higher doses can cause dangerously low heart beat rate and cardiac arrest.
 Other side effects include convulsions and nausea, especially when combined with stimulants or alcohol.
-We will make sure that if your pattern of usage is such that you need outside medical referral first, we will find you the best help available for that part of your recovery.
+We will make sure that if your pattern of usage is such that you need outside pertains to psychiatric care referral first, we will find you the best help available for that part of your recovery.
 Once you are physically stabilized, we will work with you to treat the physical and emotional symptoms, and the patterns you have been unable to break on your own – all the things which have kept you from living the life you deserve.

 The good news is, JOURNEY MALIBU’s GHB Abuse Rehab provides both residential services and treatment options to help those trying to overcome GHB abuse.